-When it comes to engaging in a positive and effective workout, it pays to know where to start.
-For example, many women over 50 can find it hard to get the time to work out on a regular basis.
+If you want to engage in a positive and effective workout, it pays to know where to start.
+Many women over 50 find it hard to get the time to work out on a regular basis.
 If you are in this position, have you considered yoga?

 1. Downward Facing Dog